oemof/tespy/doc/tespy_modules/components.rst

 the number of mandatory equations and the number of optional equations applied.

 Then set up the residual value vector and the matrix of partial derivatives.
-If the component delivers derivates that are constant, you can paste those values into the matrix already.
+If the component delivers derivatives that are constant, you can paste those values into the matrix already.
 The code example shows the implementation of the :py:meth:`tespy.components.turbomachinery.turbine.comp_init` method.